Daily Scrum

 Right Cases

-The Question Is Always Pronounced
+The Question Is Better To Be Pronounced

 Daily Scrum Timebox